Code Examples

 unless the PreserveAST Mode bit is on.

-Synopsis returns a cleaned version of the first sentence in s.
+Synopsis returns a cleaned version of the first sentence in text.

 ToHTML converts comment text to formatted HTML.